Nuthin' but a 'G' Thang: Background

+Critical reception

+Peter Paphides from Melody Maker commented, "The thing that makes Dr Dre's music so ace (in the case of "Nuthin' but a G Thang") is the fluidity of the rhymes and a salubrious touch of swingbeat arrangements that sweeten the blow of the lithe, luminous rhythm section.
+The subject matter — a slimy soliloquy on how Dre and guest rapper Snoop Doggy Dogg like their woman — is best taken with a pinch of salt."
+Pan-European magazine Music & Media wrote, "Diagnosing this case—assisted by his protege Snoop Doggy Dogg—the doctor has made a very radio friendly slow rap song.
+Our prescription; to be taken daily 10 times."
+Mark Sutherland from UK magazine Smash Hits gave it two out of five, saying, "Dr Dre, on the other hand, really is hard.
+You can tell by the way he swears, refers to girlies as "bitches" and gets real-life toughguy Snoop Doggy Dogg to rap over his slow 'n' sleazy hip-hop.
+All of which helped it sell two million copies in the States, but still doesn't make it a good record.
+In fact, it ain't nuthin' but a load of old rubbish, but don't tell the Doc I said so."

 Music video

 The accompanying music video for "Nuthin' but a 'G' Thang", directed by Dr. Dre, depicts Dre coming into Long Beach, California to pick up Snoop and go to a block party.
 Mingling at the party, they perform the first verses with a barbecue cookout and a game of volleyball nearby.
 A female player's (Mercedes Ashley) bikini top is pulled down by "T-Dubb", an original member of the Long Beach rap group Foesum, exposing her breasts.
 For the next verses they go inside the house.
 A small sequence of events shows a snobbish female party-goer humiliated by being sprayed with shaken-up malt liquor.
 The video ends with Dre dropping Snoop off back at his house, with Snoop staggering up the driveway.
 The MTV edit censors nudity, drug paraphernalia, Warren G with a blunt, copyrighted logos, a Chicago White Sox ball cap, and screen text.
 Many artists appeared in video, including The D.O.C., Warren G, Daz Dillinger, Kurupt, RBX and Suga Free.